-The LifeWays® Principles are listed below:
+The LifeWays® Principles are listed below.
+Click here for a printable version.

 - Young children thrive in the presence of parents and other devoted caregivers who enjoy life and caring for children.
 They learn primarily through imitation/empathy and therefore need to be cared for by people with integrity and warmth who are worthy of being imitated.
 This is the foundation for learning and healthy development.